jstromsoe/reach-docs/docs/camera-integration.md

 #### Post-processing software

 To get the coordinates for these events you will need to perform post-processing on RINEX logs.
-By default, RTKLIB does not support external events, so we provide a patched version of **RTKPOST**.
-Our version **requires SBAS turned off during processing**.
+By default, RTKLIB does not support external events, so we provide patched versions of **RTKCONV** and **RTKPOST**.

 * [RTKCONV](https://files.emlid.com/RTKLIB/rtkconv_emlid_b26.exe)
 * [RTKPOST](https://files.emlid.com/RTKLIB/rtkpost_emlid_b26.exe)